Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-166 RC1:
+New in this latest version release-166 RC2:

 1.)
-Attempt to fix a bug with the KSC time of day animation (it sometimes would inappropriately go dark).
+Attempt (yet again) to fix a bug with the KSC time of day animation (it sometimes would inappropriately go dark).
 Also clarified some GUI settings text (double negatives).

-2.)
-The reason for the Bleeding Edge version jump is because bleeding edge and stable branches have been unified, you are just opting into prereleases by using the bleeding edge.

 Known Bugs: